Jenya95/abort-download-trouble/readme.md

 3. Until end of this request abort it with Ctrl+C

-4. Do it again.
+4. Do curl request from step 2 again.
 In log you will see

     `CoyoteAdapter     : Encountered a non-recycled response and recycled it forcedly`